Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Melton West has 54 active public transport stops operating, all of which are bus stops.
-These stops are serviced by 13 different routes that collectively provide 2,534 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 199 meters from the nearest stop.
-Most residents commute outward due to its residential nature, and cars remain the dominant mode of transportation at 92%.
-Each dwelling averages 1.6 vehicles, higher than the regional average.
-According to the 2021 Census, 17.1% of residents work from home, which may reflect COVID-19 conditions.
+Melton West has 54 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together facilitate 2,534 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located just 199 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward, primarily by car (92%).
+On average, there are 1.6 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 17.1% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency averages 362 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+Across all routes, buses operate an average of 362 trips daily, equating to roughly 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport